 The growth model was estimated based on age-length data and tag-recapture data for fish born in the 2000s.
 It does not include the length-frequency data due to concerns about size-selective fishing (Polacheck et al. 2002, Appendix 3), and is not specific to fish in the GAB nor to seasons.
-Provided that the length-frequency data are representative of fish caught in the surface fishery, and given our goal of estimating proportions at age in the catches (not in the population), the M&B estimator with unknown growth should be more accurate.
-The proportion at age estimates from the M&B method with unknown growth suggest that in recent seasons (2010-11 and 2011-12) there has been a higher proportion of age 2 fish and smaller proportion of age 3 fish than in previous seasons.
+Provided that the lengthfrequency data are representative of fish caught in the surface fishery, and given our goal of estimating proportions at age in the catches (not in the population), the M&B estimator with unknown growth should be more accurate.

+The proportion at age estimates from the M&B method with unknown growth suggest that in the 2010/11 and 2011/12 seasons there was a higher proportion of age 2 fish and smaller proportion of age 3 fish than in previous seasons.
+However, in the 2012/13 season, this was no longer the case, with the estimated proportion of fish at ages 2 and 3 (0.16 and 0.75 respectively) returning to levels more commonly seen in the past.

-The lack of a close fit to the length-frequency data for the 2010-11 season using the M&B method with unknown growth is most likely due to the mean lengths of age 2 and 3 fish in the direct age-length data being much larger than the modes for age 2 and 3 fish in the length-frequency data.
+The lack of a close fit to the length-frequency data for the 2010/11 season using the M&B method with unknown growth is most likely due to the mean lengths of age 2 and 3 fish in the direct age-length data being much larger than the modes for age 2 and 3 fish in the length-frequency data.
 For example, the mean length of age 2 fish from the direct aging data is 91.4 cm whereas the mode that presumably corresponds to age 2 fish in the length-frequency data is around 82 cm (Figure 4).
 The reason for this discrepancy is unclear, but it is unlikely to be due to incorrect age estimation by FAS as the CV between independent readers was consistently low and no bias detected.

 The relatively small numbers of otoliths for fish of age 1 and older than age 4, as well as the low proportion of fish corresponding to these age classes in the length-frequency data, can lead to difficulties in estimating mean length for these ages.
 Without constraints, it is hard to estimate 'sensible' mean lengths at age for these age classes.
 Even with the generous bound constraints that we imposed, some estimates still hit the bounds (Table 6).
 Since the proportion at age estimates are so close to 0 for these age classes, the consequences of incorrectly estimating their mean length should be small.
-Of some concern, however, are the mean length estimates for age 4 fish, which are often estimated to be very close to the mean length for age 3 (Figure 4).
+Of some concern, however, are the mean length estimates for age 4 fish, which are often estimated to be very close to (and in 2003/04 smaller than) the mean length for age 3 (Table 6; Figure 4).

 It is possible to impose tighter bounds on the mean length at age parameters, but doing so simply results in the age 4 estimates falling on the lower bound, so it is not a very satisfactory solution.
 A possibility for future consideration is to incorporate a prior distributions on the mean length at age parameters-this would provide an intermediate approach to the known and unknown growth methods currently available.